 **Your email service may not allow our newsletters to come through to you through their spam filtering systems.

 As one of 11 brothers, Abner Mares had to learn how to fight.
-Luckily for the 25-year-old bantamweight contender, he was pretty good at it – a fact that led him first to a stellar amateur career, and now into the top echelon of the professional ranks as a member of the Golden Boy Promotions team of fighters.
+Luckily for the 27-year-old featherweight star, he was pretty good at it – a fact that led him first to a stellar amateur career, and now into the top echelon of the professional ranks as a member of the Golden Boy Promotions team of fighters.

-Born in Guadalajara Jalisco, Mexico, Mares began boxing at the age of seven.
+Born in Jalisco, Mexico, Mares began boxing at the age of seven.

 “My older brother used to take me to the gym, and my dad also used to box professionally, so it’s in the family,” said Mares, who now makes his home in Montebello, California.